 Laser scar treatment is a great option for reducing scars created by surgery, acne or other damage causing factors.
-By using a high-energy light, Dr Quinn can reshape or get rid of areas of the skin that are damaged by scar tissue.
+By using a high-energy light, Dr Quinn can target and treat areas of the skin that are damaged by scar tissue.
 There are many different kinds of laser scar treatment available, each suited for a particular kind of scar.
-For example; acne scars are best treated using laser skin resurfacing while reddened or raised scars can be treated using a pulsed dye laser.
+For example, acne scars are treated using laser skin resurfacing while reddened or raised scars can be treated using a pulsed dye laser.

 During treatment, the laser is moved over your scar.
 This motion can vaporise or eliminate the layer of skin and reveal a new, natural layer that will heal gradually in time and decrease the appearance of the scar.
 The procedure can take anywhere from only a few minutes to an hour and a half depending on the type and depth of the scar.

 After the laser scar removal procedure, you will need to clean the area with soap, then gently pat it dry and apply an antibiotic ointment and cover up the scar with a nonstick bandage.
 Dr Quinn may prescribe an antibiotic to avert infection.
 An oral medication can also be prescribed to help with discomfort.